Bring evidence or witnesses

 If you have evidence for the judge to review, let the judge know.
 This can include witnesses that you brought with you to court and documents, like proof of text messages, emails, and pictures of injuries.
 You should bring three copies of any document you want the judge to see.
 One copy is yours, one is for the other side, and one is for your court file.
 If you have recordings (video or audio), you should check in with your local Self-Help Center before your court date.
 Sometimes judges may require a transcript for a recording.
 A transcript is a written version of the recording that shows exactly what was said.

 The judge makes a decision

 Usually, the judge decides whether to grant or deny a restraining order on the day of your hearing.
 If the judge feels like more information or time is needed, the judge may ask you to come back another day.

 - If the judge denies (does not grant) the request for restraining order, the restraining order case is done.
-However, sometimes other issues like child custody may still be decided by a judge and you may have to go back to court.

 - If the judge grants a restraining order, the person protected by the restraining order will have some additional steps to take, like completing a form for the judge to sign.
 If you are the restrained person, you must obey all the orders that the judge made.
-If you do not, you could be sent to jail, pay a fine, or face other consequences.
+If you do not, you could go to jail, pay a fine, or face other consequences.